RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 [project-status-img]: https://img.shields.io/badge/lifecycle-experimental-orange.svg

-## Purpose (once completed, maybe late 2022)
+## Purpose (once completed, maybe late 2023)

 RegressionAndOtherStories.jl contains supporting (Julia) functions and the data files used in ["Regression and Other Stories"](https://avehtari.github.io/ROS-Examples/) by Andrew Gelham, Jennifer Hill and Aki Vehtari.

+It is also used in SR2StanPluto.jl v9+, a revised inplementation of the [Statistical Rethinking](https://github.com/StatisticalRethinkingJulia) using Makie.jl and CausalInference.jl.

 ## Contents

-The **supporting functions** are intended to be used in (currently) 2 Julia projects (also under development), [ROSStanPluto.jl](https://github.com/RegressionAndOtherStoriesJulia/ROSStanPluto.jl) and [ROSTuringPluto.jl](https://github.com/RegressionAndOtherStoriesJulia/ROSTuringPluto.jl).
+The **supporting functions** are intended to be used in (currently) 3 Julia projects (also under development), [ROSStanPluto.jl](https://github.com/RegressionAndOtherStoriesJulia/ROSStanPluto.jl), [ROSTuringPluto.jl](https://github.com/RegressionAndOtherStoriesJulia/ROSTuringPluto.jl) and [SR2StanPluto](https://xcelab.net/rm/statistical-rethinking/).

 All **data files** are in `.csv` format and located in the `data` directory.